mcinteerj/rdbms-mdb-migration-workshop/guides/easy/data-migration/README.md

 }
 ```

-As you can see each field has a name and his value.
+As we can see each field has a name and his value.
 Both of which have to be in between "".
-For the values, you have two possibilities: either the $ sign to get the value of the field named or the @ sign that gets the value from the section called.
+For the values, there are two possibilities: either the $ sign to get the value of the field named or the @ sign that gets the value from the section called.
 The type of the value will depend on the data source but you are able to force a field to be either an [array,] or an {object:object,}.
-This is useful to follow your schema and for the one to many relations.
+This is useful to follow the wanted schema and for the one to many relations.

 # Our schema
 ## Connection